Naikanahatti

-Naikanahatti is a small village in the southern state of Karnataka, India.
+Nayakanahatti or Nayakanahatty is a small village in the southern state of Karnataka, India.
 It is located in the Challakere taluk of Chitradurga district in Karnataka.
+The town of Nayakanahatty is also famous for the temple of Nayakanahatti Thipperudra Swamy.

 Demographics

 As of the 2001 India Census, Naikanahatti had a population of 2,501 with the population being 6,580 male and 2,542 female.